Ah, the crisp days of fall have arrived! It’s time for october homeschooling!

 - Send a “just because” card

 And make sure you check out the following blog posts to help you with homeschooling throughout the entire year:

 - January Homeschooling

 - March Homeschooling

 - August Homeschooling

 I’m sure you’ll find seasonal encouragement and inspiration in each of these posts!

-Are there any fun traditions and activities you and your family do together to celebrate October homeschooling?
+Are there any cozy traditions and activities you and your family do together to focus on comfort during the month of October?
 I’d love to know what they are!